-Salary rates for the period of October 21, 2018 June 28, 2020 through June 27, 2020 June 30, 2022, for all classes of positions in Representation Unit C shall be set according to the classifications and salary ranges assigned to those classifications listed in Exhibit "A" and attached hereto and made part hereof.
+Salary rates for the period of July 1, 2022 through June 30, 2025, for all classes of positions in Representation Unit C shall be set according to the classifications and salary ranges assigned to those classifications listed in Exhibit "A" and attached hereto and made part hereof.

-- 11.1.1 Salary Increase upon Council Approval: Effective the first full pay period after Union ratification and Council approval on its regular agenda, the salary ranges for those classifications covered by this MA as listed in Exhibit A will receive a salary increase of three percent (3.0%) and shall be shown in Exhibit B. - Effective October 20, 2019, the salary ranges for those classifications covered by this MA as listed in Exhibit A will receive a salary increase of two (2) percent (2.0%) and shall be shown in Exhibit B. Effective July 25, 2021, the salary ranges for those classification covered by this Agreement as listed in Exhibit A will receive a salary increase of four percent (4.0%) and shall be show in Exhibit A. - 11.1.2 One-Time Payment: Effective the first full pay period after Union ratification and Council approval on its regular agenda, all benefitted employees who are subject to this MA and are in paid status as of date of Council Approval, shall receive a one-time lump sum payment via separate check, of two thousand dollars (\$2,000), minus applicable local, state and/or federal taxes, and prorated for less than full-time benefitted employees.
-The parties agree that this lump sum provision does not create or bind the City to any precedent or past practice.
-A onetime non-pensionable lump sum payment of \$1,000.00 for each career bargaining unit employee shall be conferred and paid on August 13, 2021.
+11.1.1 Salary Increase upon Council Approval

+The salary ranges for the classification covered by this Agreement as listed in Exhibit A will receive a salary increase as follows: Effective the first full pay period following council approval, the salary ranges for the classification covered by this Agreement as listed in Exhibit A will receive a salary increase of three percent (3.0%).

+Effective July 9, 2023, the salary ranges for the classification covered by this Agreement as listed in Exhibit A will receive a salary increase of three percent (3.0%).

+Effective July 7, 2024, the salary ranges for the classification covered by this Agreement as listed in Exhibit A will receive a salary increase of one percent (1.0%).

+11.1.2 One-Time Payment

+A onetime non-pensionable lump sum payment of \$1,000.00 for each career employee in this unit shall be paid the first full pay period after council approval.
 Eligible employees must be current City employees in paid status for the full pay period this lump sum is conferred and shall not apply to unit members who are in unpaid status.
 Such payment shall be subject to required payroll tax deductions.
-The parties agree that this lump sum provision does not create or bind the City to any precedent or past practice.
+This lump sum provision does not create or bind the City to any precedent or past practice.

+If during any fiscal year during the term of this agreement, the City reaches agreement with the largest bargaining unit or extends the unrepresented employees an across the board Cost of Living Adjustment (COLA) increase, wage increase, lump sum payment, or other benefit increase the City agrees to apply these same increases to the salary ranges and/or benefits for those classifications covered by this MA as listed in Exhibit A.